JacobTheComputerEngineer/S25-11-Minimizing-Bits/README.md

-# S25-11-Minimizing-Bits

-TODO: Fill out this file with more information
+# S25-11 Minimizing Bits for Communication ECE 4805/6 Virginia Tech

+### Members: Richard Martinez, Kylan Montgomery, Nate Sawitzki, Jacob Ramirez, Michael Volkman
+### Sponsor: Jeremy Werner, DOT&E
+### Subject Matter Expert: Yaling Yang
+### Mentor: Joe Adams

+In remote environments, limited bandwidth and low data rates often hinder the effective use of digital communication infrastructure.
+To address this challenge, we have developed an innovative encoding scheme that optimizes bit efficiency while preserving message readability.
+The potential use cases include military field operations and commercial scenarios where efficient and reliable point-to-point communication is critical.

 ## Build Instructions

-Please follow these instructions to build the WIP version of erl for S25-11.\
+Please follow these instructions to build the executable for S25-11.
-Written by Richard Martinez

 1) Clone this repo: